pakeke-constructor/PushOps/txt_and_images/events.md

 # keytap    ( keyname )
 Called when key is tapped.
 Only works for "pull" and "push"

-# changeKey  ( keyname, scancode  )
-Changes a keyname to a different scancode. "wasd" and "kl" are used by default

 # sound ( sound, volume=1, pitch=1,  volume_variance=0,  pitch_variance=0)
 Plays a sound.